“I never said that! What are you talking about?”

 It can also be really helpful to talk about your feelings and emotions in your journal.
 This is called expressive writing, and it’s a common technique used in therapy for people who have been through traumatic events.
 So your journal serves a dual purpose – it helps you keep track of reality, and it is also a healthy coping method.

-Have you had any experience with gaslighting at the hands of a narcissists?
+Have you had any experience with gaslighting at the hands of narcissists?
+Are you a victim of gaslighting?
 If so, let me know in the comments below!